Adam Rosendale

-Adam Rosendale is an American politician and businessman who served as a member of the Montana House of Representatives for the 51st district in 2017.
+Adam Joseph Rosendale is an American politician and businessman who served as a member of the Montana House of Representatives for the 51st district in 2017.

 Early life and education

-Rosendale was born in Centerville, Montana and lived in Billings, Montana.
+Adam Joseph Rosendale was born in Centreville, Maryland and lived in Billings, Montana.
 His father, Matt Rosendale, is a member of the United States House of Representatives.

 Career

-Rosendale and his brother, Brian Rosendale, owned Atlas Contracting and had developed family property in Black Eagle, Montana into the Eagles Crossing development consisting of condominiums, homes, and businesses.
+Rosendale and his brother, Brien Rosendale, owned Atlas Contracting and had developed family property in Black Eagle, Montana into the Eagles Crossing development consisting of condominiums, homes, and businesses.
 Rosendale served briefly in the Montana House of Representatives, from January 2, 2017, to November 18, 2017.
 He resigned when he moved to Great Falls, Montana.